Bedtime for Bonzo

-Bedtime for Bonzo is a 1951 American comedy film directed by Fred de Cordova and starring Ronald Reagan, Diana Lynn, and a chimpanzee named Tamba as Bonzo.
-Its central character, psychology professor Peter Boyd (Reagan), tries to teach human morals to a chimpanzee, hoping to solve the "nature versus nurture" question.
-Boyd hires Jane Linden (Lynn) to pose as the chimpanzee's mother while he plays father to it and uses 1950s-era child-rearing techniques.
+Bedtime for Bonzo is a 1951 American comedy film directed by Fred de Cordova and starring Ronald Reagan, Diana Lynn, and a chimpanzee named Peggy as Bonzo.
+Its central character, a psychology professor (Reagan), tries to teach human morals to a chimpanzee, hoping to solve the "nature versus nurture" question.

-A sequel was released titled Bonzo Goes to College (1952), but it featured none of the three lead performers from the original film.
-Tamba, who had also appeared in My Friend Irma Goes West (1950), died in a fire on March 4, 1951, so another chimpanzee was hired for the second film.
-Reagan did not want to appear in the second film as he thought that the premise was unbelievable.
+A sequel, Bonzo Goes to College, was released in 1952, but featured none of the three lead performers from the original film.

 Plot

-Valerie, a college dean’s daughter, is engaged to the dean's colleague Peter, a psychology professor.
-When the dean discovers that Peter is the son of a former criminal, he forbids the marriage, declaring Peter’s blood to be tainted, in line with his strong belief in heredity as an influence on character.
-As Peter believes equally strongly in the opposite theory of environment, he aims to prove that he can raise a chimpanzee as one would a human child in a law-abiding household.
+Valerie Tillinghast, daughter of a prominent college dean, is engaged to psychology professor Peter Boyd.
+When Tillinghast's father discovers that Peter is the son of a former criminal, he forbids the marriage, declaring Peter's blood to be tainted, in line with his strong belief in heredity as an influence on character.
+As Peter believes equally strongly in the opposite, he aims to prove that he can raise a chimpanzee as one would a human child in a law-abiding household.

-After acquiring a chimpanzee named Bonzo from an animal handler, Peter recruits a nanny named Jane, and they act as Bonzo's parents, teaching him good habits.
-Bonzo inadvertently turns on the vacuum cleaner and leaps out of the window in alarm, climbing a tree, where Jane follows him.
-Bonzo jumps back into the house and dials the emergency services as he has been instructed to do, but he then returns to the tree and removes the ladder, leaving Jane stranded until Peter can help her.
-Valerie arrives on the scene just as the firemen are helping them down and misreads the situation, angrily returning Peter’s ring.
+After acquiring a chimpanzee named Bonzo from colleague Hans Neumann, Peter seeks a nanny, ultimately settling on a young woman named Jane.
+Together, they act as Bonzo's parents, teaching him good habits and providing the simulation of a loving family environment.
+One afternoon, Bonzo inadvertently turns on the vacuum cleaner and leaps out of the window in alarm, climbing a tree.
+Jane takes chase, and Bonzo jumps back into the house and dials the emergency services as he has been instructed to do.
+He then returns to the tree and removes the ladder, leaving Jane stranded until Peter can help her.
+Valerie arrives just as the firemen are helping them down and misreads the situation, angrily returning Peter's ring.

-The dean warns that Bonzo is to be sold to Yale University for medical research, and Jane overhears Peter and the animal handler discussing the imminent end of the experiment.
-As she has developed romantic feelings for Peter, Jane is so shocked that she allows Bonzo to escape on his tricycle.
+Tillinghast warns that Bonzo is to be sold to Yale University for medical research, and Jane overhears Peter and Neumann discussing the imminent end of the experiment.
+As she's developed romantic feelings for Peter, Jane is so shocked that she allows Bonzo to escape on his tricycle.
 Peter follows him to a jewelry store, where Bonzo grabs a necklace.
-When Bonzo refuses to return it, Peter tries to do so himself, only to be arrested by the cops.
-When Jane instructs Bonzo to surrender the necklace as he has been taught, he obediently returns to the store and replaces it where he had found it in the window.
-With the experiment judged a success, the dean decides not to sell Bonzo and bestows his blessing on the upcoming marriage.
+When Bonzo refuses to return it, Peter tries to do so himself, only to be arrested.
+Jane instructs Bonzo to surrender the necklace as he has been taught; he obediently returns to the store and replaces it where he had found it in the window.
+With the experiment judged a success, Tillinghast decides not to sell Bonzo and bestows his blessing on Peter and Jane's impending marriage.